-The limit of detection (LoD) of the cobas[®] HEV test for HEV RNA was determined using the WHO International Standard for HEV (PEI code 6329/10).
+The limit of detection (LoD) of the cobas® HEV test for HEV RNA was determined using the WHO International Standard for HEV (PEI code 6329/10).

 For the WHO International standard, 3 independent dilution series of the viral standard were prepared with normal, virus-negative (HEV) human EDTA-plasma.
-Each dilution series was tested using 3 different lots of the cobas[®] HEV test kits with approximately 63 replicates per lot, for a total of approximately 189 replicates per concentration.
-For HEV virus, 95% PROBIT analysis (Table 14) and 50% PROBIT analysis (Table 15) on the data combined across dilution series and reagent lots was used to estimate the LoD, along with the lower and upper limit of 95% confidence intervals.
-The reactivity rates observed in the LoD studies for HEV are summarized in Table 16.
+Each dilution series was tested using 3 different lots of the cobas® HEVtest kits with approximately 63 replicates per lot, for a total of approximately 189 replicates per concentration.
+For HEV virus, PROBIT analysis on the data combined across dilution series and reagent lots was used to estimate the LoD, along with the lower and upper limit of 95% confidence interval (Table 11).
+The reactivity rates observed in the LoD studies for HEV are summarized in Table 12.